CleverRaven/Cataclysm-DDA/COMPILING-CMAKE.md

  CMake has separate configuration and build steps.
 Configuration is done using CMake itself, and the actual build is done using `make`.

- There are two ways to build Wesnoth with CMake: inside the source tree or outside of it.
+ There are two ways to build CataclysmDDA with CMake: inside the source tree or outside of it.
 Out-of-source builds have the advantage that you can have multiple builds with different options from one source directory.

- WARNING: Inside the source tree build is _NOT_ supported.
+ **WARNING**: Inside the source tree build is **NOT** supported.

  To build CataclysmDDA out of source: